jlaundry/Client-Email-Security-RFC/README.md

 ## Header Signature

-It is common practice for an organisation to have seperate services for mail gateway filtering (i.e., the MX record), and mailbox storage (i.e., the Client's configured mail server).
+It is common practice for an organisation to have seperate services for mail gateway filtering (i.e., the MX record), and mailbox storage/delivery (i.e., the Client's configured mail server).

-It is common practice for organisations to use seperate services for email gateway/filtering, and email mailboxes/delivery.

 This presents a challenge to mailbox/delivery services, who need to ensure that messages displayed, and in particular the free-text m= field, is accurate and comes from a source explicitly trusted by the End-user's organisation.